ECON 0150 | Economic Data Analysis

 Timeseries: Coffee Prices

-What information should we use to set prices in January 2026?
+What price should we expect in January 2026?

 > lets indicate with a line that these points are in squence